Charbel199/oil-spill-simulation/README.md

     - DFT vs FFT: DFT O(n^2) and FFT O(n log2 (n))
     - FFT algo → Cooley-Turkey (or Butterfly) algorithm

+# Some fluid dynamics theory

+There are three steps for a basic fluids simulation:
+* Add forces from velocities or external factors
+* Diffuse
+* Move

+This is inspired by the paper written by Jos Stam: [**Real-Time Fluid Dynamics for Games**](https://damassets.autodesk.net/content/dam/autodesk/research/publications-assets/pdf/realtime-fluid-dynamics-for.pdf)

+To keep it simple:
+* Diffusion means that each cell exchanges density with its direct neighbors
+* Advection means that the density moves through a static velocity field (We could have some fixed velocity for example to simulate wind)

 # To-Do

 * Research about shallow water simulations